 Grades are due 30 days from the date that the bulk of the exams are available for grading.
 Grades for courses with papers are due 30 days from the end of the exam period.
-Once grades are submitted to the Student Services Office, there is usually a delay of several days before the grades are posted to individual student records and available to students on eCampus.
+Once grades are submitted to the Student Services Office, there is usually a delay of several days before the grades are posted to individual student records.